xiaohan2012/xiaohan2012.github.io/_posts/2015-10-15-enron-dataset.md

 - Some simple statistics
   - Number of emails per user
   - Email number across time(in 2011, many more emails than before)
-  - More diverse communication(beyond the potitional network) happened in 2001
+  - More diverse communication(beyond the positional network) happened in 2001

 ## [Communication Networks from the Enron Email Corpus “It's Always About the People.
 Enron is no Different”](http://link.springer.com/article/10.1007/s10588-005-5377-0)

 ### Enron story

-Illegal accounting and business practices hidden by the auditors until it went public.
+Illegal accounting and business practice hidden by the auditors until it went public.

 Several important events:

 - Dec 2000: Skilling took over the position of CEO from Lay
 - Aug 2001: Skilling resigned and Lay named as CEO and COO again
-- Dec 2001: Enron filed for bankrupcy
+- Dec 2001: Enron filed for bankruptcy

 ### Related work